uccser/cs-field-guide/text/en/chapters/data-representation.md

 The solution is simple: we introduce symbols for the digits from 1010 (10) to 1111 (15), which are just the letters A to F. So, for example, the 16-bit binary number 1011 1000 1110 0001 can be written more concisely as B8E1.
 The "B" represents the binary 1011, which is the decimal number 11, and the E represents binary 1110, which is decimal 14.

-Because we now have 16 digits, this representation is called hexadecimal (or hex for short).
+Because we now have 16 digits, this representation is base 16, and known as hexadecimal (or hex for short).
 Converting between binary and hexadecimal is very simple, and that's why hexadecimal is a very common way of writing down large binary numbers.

 Here's a full table of all the 4-bit numbers and their hexadecimal digit equivalent: